Rif War: Rifian forces

-The Berber tribesmen had a long tradition of fierce fighting skills, combined with high standards of fieldcraft and marksmanship.
-They were capably led by Abd el-Krim, who showed both military and political expertise.
-However, the Rifian regular army was never a very large force.
+The Berber tribesmen had a long tradition of fierce fighting, combined with high standards of fieldcraft and marksmanship.
+They were capably led by Abd el-Krim, who demonstrated both military and political expertise.
+Despite never being a very large force, the Rifian regular army was highly trained and well versed in contemporary military tactics.
 The elite of the Rifian forces formed regular units which according to Abd el-Krim, quoted by the Spanish general Manuel Goded, numbered 6,000 to 7,000.
 Other sources put it much lower, at around 2,000 to 3,000.

 The remaining Rifians were tribal militia selected by their Caids; they were not liable to serve away from their homes and farms for more than 15 consecutive days.
 General Goded estimated that at their peak, in June 1924, the Rifian forces numbered about 80,000 men, although Abd el-Krim was never able to arm more than 20,000 men at a time.
 However, this force was largely adequate in the early stages of the war.
 In the final days of the war, Rifian forces numbered about 12,000 men.
 In addition, Rifian forces were not well armed, with weapons badly maintained and in poor condition.

+A small number of the Riffian troops were Algerian deserters from the French Legion, some of them probably inspired by Emir Abdelkader's revolt against France.